Vyral/brandon-blackwell/_posts/2018-05-29-the-drop-in-home-affordability.md

 {% include youtube.html %}

-What is happening to home affordability in the marketplace, and how will it affect buyers and sellers?
-Here is what you need to know.
+<p style="text-align: center;"><em>What is happening to home affordability in the marketplace, and how will it affect buyers and sellers?
+Here is what you need to know.</em></p>

 What does the current drop in home affordability mean for you?